 During the night the wind went down to zero.
 In the morning, after checking the e-mail, I went ashore for a hike around the island.
 Early in the morning the earth was still moist and there were wonderful smells.
 The forecast called for WSW winds of force 4-5 but it was very calm here.
 The cabin temperature was 27°C (81°F), 53% humidity, and 1017 mB, while the water temperature was a cool 20°C (68°F).
 I took a brief swim.

 After warming up in the sun I put up the tent and started reading a new book: The Kalahari Typing School for Men, the fourth of Alexander McCall Smith’s Botswana lady detective series which I have been enjoying so much.
 The rest of the day was spent very pleasantly being lazy.

 In the evening, after a shower, I went ashore.
 By then there were several sailing boats in addition to Thetis: there was a Swedish, a Swiss M/S, 2 chartered Greek boats, and a 50' Greek boat that was expertly sailed to a mooring by her large crew.
-At Pandeli’s I met the Swiss couple from the M/S Cocagne, Renée and Jeannot Lanz, whom I have the impression that I have met here in Marathi before.
+At Pandeli’s I met the Swiss couple from the M/S Cocagne, Renée and Jeannot Lanz, whom I have the impression that I have met them here in Marathi before.
 They are also retired and sail mostly in Greek and Turkish waters but spend their winters in Florida.
 I had a terrific grilled fish.